networknext/next/docs/operator_guide_to_bare_metal_relays.md

 next commit
 ```

 Now you should be able to go to the dev portal and see the "Datapacket" seller in there, with all the datapacket datacenters added.
+You may need to use the 1/2 keys to scroll left/right in the datacenter list to see them.

 ## 4. Provision relay